 Stephen made the point, “What we’re all dating for, I’m hoping, is a long-term relationship.”
 For Kris, he said that he’s always upfront with what he wants from the outset, as “there’s so much more to relationships that so many people don’t talk about.”

 The final question Stephen asked us was, do you think online dating has made people force things?
 Is there added pressure?
 Gus would say social media as a whole is adding pressure – “It’s all intertwined.
 It’s a double-edged sword.”
 Thuy thinks that you’ve got to put a lot of effort into it and that getting the balance right on the profile is tricky.

 Kris made a thought-provoking point about everything “converging into that Instagram world.”
 He believes that there will eventually be a service to create the perfect profile and photo for online dating.
 “It’s anxiety inducting as well, like all social media,” he also added.

 We also got onto a very interesting discussion about online dating bios, questioning whether it is important to have a bio or not, and perceptions others may have on you based on that.
 Does no bio mean you’re not trying or do you simply want people to ask you questions organically, rather than focusing on what is already in your bio?
 Also, is all that in a person’s bio necessarily true – “Everything is a half-truth,” said Alana.

 As we spoke more about personality, characteristics and physicality, we came back to simply being humans.
 Alana said, “Every human is on their own path and makes their own mistakes.
 Some paths are longer than others.”

-This was later followed by a statement from Chris, which was a great way of summing up all that we had been talking about on the night: “You’ve got to be empathetic to the other gender.”
+This was later followed by a statement from Kris, which was a great way of summing up all that we had been talking about on the night: “You’ve got to be empathetic to the other gender.”